surveilr/www.surveilr.com/src/content/docs/docs/core/quick-start.md

 description: instructions on the installation of `surveilr`
 ---

 :::tip[Tip]

 - **System Requirements**: While `surveilr` can run on low-performing systems, we recommend at least a dual-core processor, 2GB of RAM, and 8GB of available disk space for optimal performance.

 :::

-## How to install `surveilr`
+## How to install Resource Surveillance & Integration Engine (`surveilr`) for Critical Systems

 Start using `surveilr` by following the quick guide below: